Yue-Zhengyuan/Lectures/Classical_Mechanics/Intro_to_Linear_Algebra/1-Linear_Transformation.md

 </center>

-Nothing prevents us to express $e'_i$ as linear combination of the basis vectors:
+Nothing prevents us to expand $e'_i$ as linear combination of the basis vectors:

 $$
 e'_i = A e_i = e_j A_{j i} \qquad (i = 1, ..., n)